telerik/ajax-docs/general-information/using-jquery/using-jquery.md

 ## jQuery Version History in Telerik UI Controls

+Telerik® UI for ASP.NET AJAX Q2 2018 - present are using jQuery version 3.3.1

-Telerik® UI for ASP.NET AJAX Q3 2014 - present are using jQuery version 1.11.1
+Telerik® UI for ASP.NET AJAX Q3 2014 - Q1 2018 are using jQuery version 1.11.1

 Telerik® UI for ASP.NET AJAX Q1 2013 SP1 - Q2 2014 SP1 are using jQuery version 1.9.1